What is Performance Testing?

 Performance Test Tools

-There are a wide variety of performance testing tools available in market.
-The tool you choose for testing will depend on many factors such as types of protocol supported , license cost , hardware requirements , platform support etc. Below is a list of popularly used testing tools.
+There are a wide variety of performance testing tools available in the market.
+The tool you choose for testing will depend on many factors such as types of the protocol supported, license cost, hardware requirements, platform support etc. Below is a list of popularly used testing tools.

-- Proxy Sniffer - one of the leading tools used for load testing of web and application servers.
-It is a cloud based tool that's capable of simulating thousands of users.
-Summary
+- Jmeter – one of the leading tools used for load testing of web and application servers.

-Performance testing is necessary before marketing any software product.
-It ensures customer satisfaction & protects investor's investment against product failure.
-Costs of performance testing are usually more than made up for with improved customer satisfaction, loyalty and retention.
+In Software Engineering, Performance testing is necessary before marketing any software product.
+It ensures customer satisfaction & protects an investor’s investment against product failure.
+Costs of performance testing are usually more than made up for with improved customer satisfaction, loyalty, and retention.